tilt-dev/company/user-support/README.md

 [release](https://github.com/windmilleng/tilt/blob/master/DEVELOPING.md#releasing)
 happens every non-holiday week.

+Each release should have a user-friendly [release notes section](https://github.com/windmilleng/tilt/releases) highlighting major changes, in addition to the automatically generated changelog section.

 ### Handoff

 On the last day of the week, the current exterminator is responsible for passing